Andrew Phang: Legal academic

 In 2004, together with Tan Cheng Han, he was one of the first two legal academics in Singapore to be conferred the title of senior counsel.
+He is presently a Distinguished Professor of Law at the Yong Pung How School of Law and is also a visiting professor at the University of Reading.

 Supreme Court

 Phang was appointed Judicial Commissioner in January 2005, Judge of the High Court in December 2005, and Judge of Appeal on 28 February 2006.
 At 48 years old, he was the youngest person to have been appointed a Judge of Appeal.

 He is one of the leading authorities in contract law in Singapore and the Commonwealth.
 He was appointed vice-president of the Court of Appeal with effect from 28 September 2017 following his predecessor Chao Hick Tin's retirement.

-Phang will retire as a Justice of the Court of Appeal on his 65th birthday on 15 December 2022.
-He will continue to hear specific cases as a Senior Judge appointed for a fixed term, from 2 January 2023 to 4 January 2024.
+Phang retired as a Justice of the Court of Appeal on his 65th birthday on 15 December 2022.
+He was subsequently appointed as a Senior Judge, and, was, in November 2023, honoured by NUS for his contributions to the legal profession.
+He has authored over 260 publications and 400 judgments.
+He has been described as a "legal legend and giant."

+On 11 April 2024, Phang published a book on former Chief Justice Yong Pung How, a book launched by then Prime Minister Lee Hsien Loong.